-4) Finally, I used Lumit’s “Read” button on the rack module to create a track lane for the attack parameter in the envelope section of the plugin automated it to make the the notes flow into each other.
-I have also also increased the release ever-so-slightly to make the transition between notes more realistic.
+4) Finally, I used SoundBridge’s “Read” button on the rack module to create a track lane for the attack parameter in the envelope section of the plugin automated it to the notes flow into each other.
+I have also increased the release ever-so-slightly to make the transition between notes more realistic.

-Check out the difference between the static performance and the automated, affected performance….
+Check out the difference between static performance and the automated, affected performance…

 The Harmony Layer